-THOMAS E. FERGUSON

-Age: 60 Board Committees: Director Since: 2013
+THOMAS E. FERGUSON Age: 61 Director Since: 2013 Board Committees: None

-• None

 Thomas E. Ferguson serves as a non-independent director and as the President and Chief Executive Officer of AZZ.
 Prior to joining AZZ, he was a consultant and served as interim Chief Executive Officer of FlexSteel Pipeline Technologies, Inc., a provider of pipeline technology products and services in 2013.
-Mr. Ferguson has also served in various executive capacities with Flowserve Corporation, a publicly held global provider of fluid motion and control products, including Senior Vice President from 2006, as President of Flow Solutions Group from 2010 to 2012, as President of Flowserve Pump Division from 2003 to 2009, as President of Flow Solutions Division from 2000 to 2002, as Vice President and General Manager of Flow Solutions Division North America from 1999 to 2000 and as Vice President of Marketing and Technology for Flow Solutions Division from 1997 to 1999.
+Mr. Ferguson has also served in various executive capacities with Flowserve Corporation, a publicly held global provider of fluid motion and control products, including Senior Vice President from 2006, as President of Flow Solutions Group from 2010 to 2012, as President of Flowserve Pump Division from 2003 to 2009, as President of Flow Solutions Division from 1999 to 2000 and as Vice President and General Manager of Flow Solutions Division from 1997 to 1999.
 Mr. Ferguson retired from Flowserve Corporation in 2012.